codedit334/Hello_Microverse/README.md

 ### Key Features <a name="key-features"></a>

-- **[Linter]** Linter is a tool to help you improve your code, it analizes the source code looking for problems.
+-Linter is a tool to help you improve your code, it analizes the source code looking for problems.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>